Stephen Servant Ministry Fund

 Prior to that life-altering trip, I was at a crossroads.
 After graduating from high school, I put off college for a year to “seek God’s will for my life”—which was actually a smoke screen for seeking my will for my life.
 My father (founder of Heaven’s Family) offered me a position in the ministry, but I wanted something that would benefit me more financially.

-I met Daisy, the young woman who would one day become my wife, on that first trip to Myanmar, and we have two sons.
+I met Daisy, the young woman who would one day become my wife, on that first trip to Myanmar.
+We’ve been married for 9 years and have three sons.